oliviawestmacottssw/SSW.Rules.Content/rules/do-you-sync-your-github-issues-to-azure-devops/rule.md

 ### Cons

-* The sync is only one-way GitHub Issues -> Azure DevOps Backlog
+* The sync is only one-way GitHub Issues -&gt; Azure DevOps Backlog
 * It won’t sync existing GitHub Issues unless they are updated